 University positions are highly sought after.
-They are usually the highest paid positions and include light schedules and motivated students.
+They are usually the highest paid positions for teaching English in Mexico and include light schedules and motivated students.
 University teachers can earn $20-$30 an hour, depending largely on the university and the location.
 University positions are very difficult to get.
 They require qualified, experienced teachers and positions usually go to a friend of a friend.

 Earning the best salary to teach English in Mexico